Intradermal injection

-Intradermal injection, often abbreviated ID, is a shallow or superficial injection of a substance into the dermis, which is located between the epidermis and the hypodermis.
+Intradermal injection (also intracutaneous or intradermic, abbreviated as ID) is a shallow or superficial injection of a substance into the dermis, which is located between the epidermis and the hypodermis.
 For certain substances, administration via an ID route can result in a faster systemic uptake compared with subcutaneous injections, leading to a stronger immune response to vaccinations, immunology and novel cancer treatments, and faster drug uptake.
 Additionally, since administration is closer to the surface of the skin, the body's reaction to substances is more easily visible.
-However, due to complexity of the procedure compared to subcutaneous injection and intramuscular injection, administration via ID is relatively rare, and is only used for tuberculosis and allergy tests, Monkeypox vaccination, and certain therapies.
+However, due to complexity of the procedure compared to subcutaneous injection and intramuscular injection, administration via ID is relatively rare, and is only used for tuberculosis and allergy tests, monkeypox vaccination, and certain therapies.

+Vaccine dose sparing

+For vaccination many clinical studies have proven efficacy of ID administration over subcutaneous (SC), intramuscular (IM) or other routes of administration.
+Since the COVID19 pandemic (2020) EMA and FDA promote the use of ID route of administration in case of possible vaccine shortage, for example during the Monkeypox outbreak in 2022 where 1/5th intradermal (fractional) dosing was advised, due to a risk of vaccine shortage.

 Injection sites

-Common injection sites include the inner surface of the forearm and the upper back, under the shoulder blade.
+Common injection sites include the inner surface of the forearm, the upper back, deltoid, thigh, and under the shoulder blade.
+Injections sites are often chosen for skin thickness, preferring thicker skin.

 Equipment

 Equipment include syringes calibrated in tenths and hundredths of a milliliter.
 The dosage given is usually less than 0.5 mL, less than given subcutaneously or intramuscularly.
-A 1/4 to 1/2 in and 26 or 27 gauge thick needle is used.
+A 1/4 to 1/2 in and 26 or 27 gauge thick hypodermic needle is used.